rockcoolsaint/godwin/rigly_backend/README.md

 5. Make sure that everything is working properly by entering postgres's command line interface with `psql postgres`.
 You should see you enter a shell that looks like `postgres=#`.
 6. Once in the interface, create a new database named auctions with the command `CREATE DATABASE auctions;` If creating the database succeeds, you will see the response `CREATE DATABASE`.
 This will be the database that our django application will connect and write to for local development.
 7. For anyone to connect and access the database we created, they need a valid postgres username and password combination.
 This means that we need to create a dedicated user for django to interact with our new database.
 We create it with  `CREATE USER admin WITH PASSWORD '021198dD@';`
 8. Our new postgres user needs explicit permission to have read and write capabilities on our newly created database.
+We can do that with the command
+`ALTER ROLE admin SET client_encoding TO 'utf8';`

+`ALTER ROLE admin SET timezone TO 'UTC';`
-We can do that with the command `GRANT ALL PRIVILEGES ON DATABASE "auctions" to admin;` .
+`GRANT ALL PRIVILEGES ON DATABASE "auctions" to admin;`
 9. Exit out of postgres with comand `\q`